Guides

 Under Presets, you’ll see ready-made field options.

 Click the + icon to add a preset field to your Blueprint.
+You can still customize and update preset fields.

 Presets include: Artist, Creator, Credit Line, Date, Description, Dimensions, Location, Maker, and Medium.
+Fields corresponding to the Dublin Core™ Metadata Element Set (DCMES)* are indicated by the words Dublin Core.

-You can still customize and update preset fields.
 Let's add an Artist field, which is a Short Text field type.
 Once you use a Preset field type, it will be greyed out in the list.

 Adding a Preset Field